yangfangs/physpetools/README.rst

 Physpe workflow includes the following steps:

-- Prepare organisms name to reconstruct phylogenetic tree as example `download <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.
+1. Prepare organisms names to reconstruct phylogenetic tree as `example <https://gitlab.com/xiaoxiaoyang/physpetools/raw/master/examples/organism_example_list.txt>`_.

-- Choice the way to reconstruct phylogenetic tree, use 16s RNA or Highly conversion proteins
+2. Choice the way to reconstruct phylogenetic tree, use 16s RNA or Highly conversion proteins.

-- Query database and parse retrieve fasta file
+3. Query database and parse retrieve fasta format files.

-- Do multiple sequence alignment by call Muscle
+4. Do multiple sequence alignment by call Muscle.

-- Concatenate conserved proteins by physpe
+5. Concatenate conserved proteins by Physpe.

-- Select conserved blocks by Call Gblosks
+6. Select conserved blocks by Call Gblosks.

-- Reconstructing phylogenetic tree by Call RAxML
+7. Reconstructing phylogenetic tree by Call RAxML.

-- Output phylogenetic tree files
+8. Output reconstruct phylogenetic tree files.

 Features
 --------------------------------------------------------------------------------
-- Easy to use(one command line auto construct phylogenetic tree)
+- Easy to use (one command line auto construct phylogenetic tree).

-- Multi-selection(selection construct phylogenetic tree by highly conversion protein or 16s RNA)
+- Multi-selection(selection construct phylogenetic tree by highly conversion protein or 16s RNA).

-- Adjustable parameters(User can choice any parameters by own)
+- Adjustable parameters(user can choice any enable parameters by own).

-- Only provide a species list
+- User need provide a species list (reconstruct phylogenetic tree organisms) only.

 Install
 -------------------------------------------------------------------------------

-1. **physpe** is released on PyPI, so all you need install:
+1. **Physpe** is released on PyPI, so all you need install:

 .. code-block:: console